Dee-muck/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "835"
 ```
-Which means that tome interval "8:35" is interval with maximum steps taken on average.
+Which means that interval "8:35" is the interval with maximum steps taken on average.

 ## Imputing missing values
 ####1.
 Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)